MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Data Leakage in Tabular Federated Learning. [[paper]](https://arxiv.org/abs/2210.01785)
+  - Mark Vero, Mislav Balunović, Dimitar I. Dimitrov, Martin Vechev.
+  - Key Word: Federated Learning; Data Leakage Attacks.
+  - <details><summary>Digest</summary> Compared to the NLP and image domains, reconstruction of tabular data poses several unique challenges: (i) categorical features introduce a significantly more difficult mixed discrete-continuous optimization problem, (ii) the mix of categorical and continuous features causes high variance in the final reconstructions, and (iii) structured data makes it difficult for the adversary to judge reconstruction quality.
+In this work, we tackle these challenges and propose the first comprehensive reconstruction attack on tabular data, called TabLeak.
+TabLeak is based on three key ingredients: (i) a softmax structural prior, implicitly converting the mixed discrete-continuous optimization problem into an easier fully continuous one, (ii) a way to reduce the variance of our reconstructions through a pooled ensembling scheme exploiting the structure of tabular data, and (iii) an entropy measure which can successfully assess reconstruction quality.

+- Certified Data Removal in Sum-Product Networks. [[paper]](https://arxiv.org/abs/2210.01451)
+  - Alexander Becker, Thomas Liebig. *ICKG 2022*
+  - Key Word: Machine Unlearning; Sum-Product Networks.
+  - <details><summary>Digest</summary> Data protection regulations like the GDPR or the California Consumer Privacy Act give users more control over the data that is collected about them.
+Deleting the collected data is often insufficient to guarantee data privacy since it is often used to train machine learning models, which can expose information about the training data.
+Thus, a guarantee that a trained model does not expose information about its training data is additionally needed.
+In this paper, we present UnlearnSPN -- an algorithm that removes the influence of single data points from a trained sum-product network and thereby allows fulfilling data privacy requirements on demand.

 - Membership Inference Attacks Against Text-to-image Generation Models. [[paper]](https://arxiv.org/abs/2210.00968)
   - Yixin Wu, Ning Yu, Zheng Li, Michael Backes, Yang Zhang.